-The American Express Delta Reserve for Business Card is a great card for business owners and entrepreneurs who fly Delta Airlines often.
-It is the best Delta card for business travelers who want luxurious perks and airport lounge access.
+The American Express Delta Reserve for Business Card is a great credit card for business owners and entrepreneurs who fly Delta Airlines often.
+It is also excellent for those who want the cream of the crop in Delta benefits.
+It has a $550 annual fee (NOT waived the first year), but lots of benefits to boot.

 Amex’s suite of Delta cards went through some changes on January 30, 2020.
 These changes included both personal and business cards.
 And they ranged from improved earning structures to new benefits.
 The Delta Reserve for Business Card received both positive and negative changes.
 One of the negative changes was an increase in the annual fee to $550.
 The new fee will match that of the personal American Express Platinum Card.

-Moreover, the Delta Reserve for Business Card comes with a sign-up bonus worth 40,000 SkyMiles and 10,000 Medallion Qualification Miles (MQMs).
-It can be earned after spending $3,000 in the first three months.
-This bonus is easy to earn compared to those from many other business cards given its minimum spend threshold.
+Moreover, Amex and Delta are offering a sign-up bonus worth 40,000 SkyMiles and 10,000 Medallion Qualification Miles (MQMs) for the Delta Reserve for Business Card.
+It can be earned after spending $3,000 within the first three months.
+This bonus is easier to earn than those from many other business cards given itslower minimum spend threshold.

 Miles Boost / Status Boost

-The Delta Reserve for Business Card has access to the Delta Miles / Status Boost program, which lets you earn more points after spending $30,000.
-To be exact, you can earn 15,000 SkyMiles and 15,000 Medallion Qualification Miles (MQMs) after spending $30,000.
-You can currently do this twice per calendar year.
-You can repeat the process up to four times per calendar year.
-Therefore, you can receive up to 60,000 bonus MQMs.
+The Delta Reserve for Business Card has access to the Delta Miles / Status Boost program, which lets cardholders earn more points after spending $30,000.
+To be exact, cardholders can earn 15,000 SkyMiles and 15,000 Medallion Qualification Miles (MQMs) after spending $30,000.
+Cardholders can repeat the process up to four times per calendar year.
+Therefore, it is possible to receive up to 60,000 bonus MQMs.

-The Delta Reserve for Business Card gives you a few ways to redeem your SkyMiles.
+The Delta Reserve Card gives you a few ways to redeem your SkyMiles.

 Delta also offers vacation packages that can be purchases with miles.
 This is nice for those who don’t want to do much research and planning for their next vacation.
 It’s also great for last-minute trips.

-The Delta Reserve for Business Card’s value truly lies in its perks.
-Most, if not all, of its hefty annual fee could be justified by using them.
-The Delta Reserve for Business gives you every perk Delta has to offer.
-And it’s the cream of the crop for Delta loyalists aside from the personal Delta Reserve.
+As both a premium and a co-branded airline card, the Delta Reserve for Business Card’s value lies in its perks.
+Most of the $550 annual fee could be justified here.
+The Delta Reserve for Business Card gives cardholders everything Delta has to offer in the way of perks.
+It the best credit card for Delta loyalists aside from probably the American Express Platinum Card.

 Annual Companion Certificate

 This is another huge benefit offered with the Delta Reserve for Business Card.
-You will receive one complimentary Companion Certificate for a round-trip ticket in main class when you pay your annual fee.
-The certificate gives you the opportunity to fly someone else with you for free.
-It could be worth hundreds of dollars, depending on the flight and when you book your ticket.
+Cardholders will receive one complimentary Companion Certificate for a round-trip ticket every time you pay your annual fee.
+The certificate gives cardholders the opportunity to fly someone else with them for free.
+It could be worth hundreds of dollars, depending on the flight and when the ticket is booked.

 You will also receive Baggage Insurance if you use your Delta Reserve for Business Card to book a flight, train ride, bus ride, or trip on a ship.
 This insurance kicks in if you lose your luggage while traveling on a common carrier.
 Coverage can be provided for up to $500 for checked baggage and $1,250 for carry-on baggage.